willymcallister/willymcallister.github.io/_articles/circuit-sandbox.md

 A simulator for experimenting with circuits.

-Run the [Circuit sandbox](http://spinningnumbers.org/circuit-sandbox/index.html) in English, or with a smaller screen for [mobile](http://spinningnumbers.org/circuit-sandbox/index-mobile.html).
+Run Circuit sandbox [in English](http://spinningnumbers.org/circuit-sandbox/index.html) on a laptop screen, or with a smaller screen for [mobile](http://spinningnumbers.org/circuit-sandbox/index-mobile.html).

 Ejecutar [Circuit sandbox](http://spinningnumbers.org/circuit-sandbox/index-es.html) en español.

+>Want to help translate Circuit Sandbox into other languages?
+[It’s easy!](#translation)

 ----